A Primer on Weyl Semimetals: Down the Discovery of Topological Phases: Weyl Semimetals

 \subsection{Type I and Type II WSM}

-We should mention here that the $k$-dependent term $a_0(k,m)$ in the Hamiltonian can add interesting modification to the Weyl bulk spectrum.
+We should mention here that the $k$-dependent term $a_0(k,m)$ in the Hamiltonian \ref{Hwsm} can add interesting modification to the Weyl bulk spectrum.
 In absence of any $k$ dependence there, the density of state (DOS) at the node energy, is vanishingly small and the Fermi surfaces are just discrete Weyl points.
-But an adequate $k$ dependence can tilt the Weyl cones creating electron and hole pockets at the node energy.
+But an adequate $k$ dependence induces a crystal field anisotropy in the band dispersion near a WP\cite{aswin} and can tilt the Weyl cones creating electron and hole pockets at the node energy.
 The cartoon in Fig. \ref{type} illustrates such different situations.
 In the former case with zero DOS at the Weyl node, we get what is called a type I WSM while in the latter case, that supports Fermi pockets at node energy, is named as type II WSM.
-The one phase transits to the other one via a Lifshitz transition\cite{chiral}.
+One phase transits to the other one via a transition called Lifshitz transition\cite{chiral}.

+Layered transition-metal dichalcogenide $WTe_2$ was the first predicted type-II WSM.
+But as the surface Fermi arcs there were short in length, another compound $MoTe_2$ was proposed later where Fermi arc length is much longer and thus easily detectable in angle-resolved photo-emission spectroscopy (ARPES)\cite{yan}.
+Also in $MoTe_2$, Weyl nodes situate much closer to Fermi energy and thus Weyl physics are observed as low energies.